List of foreign recipients of the Knight's Cross of the Iron Cross

-In total, 43 individuals in the military of allies of Nazi Germany were awarded the Knight's Cross of the Iron Cross (German: Ritterkreuz des Eisernen Kreuzes), the highest award in the military of Nazi Germany during World War II.
+In total, 43 individuals in the military of allies of Nazi Germany, excluding non German units, were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), the highest award in the military of Nazi Germany during World War II.
 Eight of these men were also honoured with the next higher grade, the Oak Leaves to the Knight's Cross, and one senior naval officer, Fleet Admiral Isoroku Yamamoto, was additionally awarded the Swords to the Knight's Cross with Oak Leaves.
 Among the recipients were eighteen Romanians, nine Italians, eight Hungarians, two Slovaks, two Japanese, two Spaniards, two Finns, one Dutch man, and one Belgian.
 (Note: Léon Degrelle from Belgium had received the Knight's Cross of the Iron Cross while subordinated to the Wehrmacht.
 Degrelle had received the Knight's Cross as SS-Hauptsturmführer der Reserve and leader of the 5.
 SS-Freiwilligen-Brigade "Wallonien" on 20 February 1944.)

 Colonel General Dezső László of Hungary became the last foreign recipient of the award on 3 March 1945.
 The last surviving foreign recipient of the award was Belgian politician Léon Degrelle, who died on 31 March 1994, fifty years after receiving the medal from Hitler's hands.